tinkernels/coredns-pocketbase/README.md

 [PocketBase](https://github.com/pocketbase/pocketbase) use sqlite3 as storage, and comes with a web console.

-This plugin with init a super user and dns model in PocketBase, the admin console with look like
+This plugin will init a super user and dns model in PocketBase, the admin console with look like

 ![PocketBase admin console](assets/image/pocketbase-admin.png)